sepharg/NugetVisualizer/README.md

 ##### Database

-Run the following command in a Windows prompt under Core\

-    dotnet ef database update

-This will create the database under the path defined by the *Dbpath* variable
+The database is initially created when the console app runs, it is created under the path defined by the *Dbpath* variable

+ToDo: add support for *dotnet ef database update* command

 ##### Configuration